SoyedTuhinAhmed/SoyedTuhinAhmed.github.io/Readme.md

 4. **EIT Digital Scholarships**, entry at KTH Royal Institute of Technology, 2016 (did not pursue)
 5. **Marie Curie Fellowship** from University of York, 2022, (did not pursue)
 6. Several **best paper nomination**, see below

+## Research Projects

+- **NeuSPIN – An ANR project**: NeuSPIN stands for Design of a reliable edge neuromorphic system based on spintronics for Green AI [[Link]](https://www.spintec.fr/neuspin-an-anr-project/)

+# Neuromorphic Computing and Deep Learning Research overview

+## Research Statement

+My research is in the field of efficient algorithms for neuromorphic computing with emerging resistive NVM memories (e.g., spintronics), fault tolerance, testing, and uncertainty estimation.
+The primary aim is to develop efficient and robust neuromorphic systems, addressing challenges to a trustworthy deep learning system with uncertainty estimation, fault tolerance, and testability with an algorithm-hardware co-design approach.
+For a detailed research statement, please refer to [ResearchStatement](ResearchStatement.md).

 ## Publications